-Base salaries of executives are reviewed generally by the Compensation Committee every 14 months, as this results in reduced compensation expense as compared with 12-month review cycles.
 In determining the base salaries it recommends to the non-employee members of the Board, the Compensation Committee considers recommendations by certain senior executives of the Company, except with respect to the Chief Executive Officer, for whom the Compensation Committee makes its determination without the input of Company employees.
 In so doing, it considers each executive's then-current base salary and evaluates the responsibilities held by each executive, current economic conditions, and his or her experience and performance.
-Additionally, Compensation Strategies, Inc. has periodically reviewed base salaries and provided advice to the Compensation Committee through the peer group studies discussed above.
+Additionally, Compensation Strategies, Inc. reviews base salaries and provides advice to the Compensation Committee.
 Positions are compared on the basis of job content and responsibility level to similar positions.
 The Compensation Committee recommends base salaries at levels it believes will attract and retain qualified executives.
 It believes that the base salaries as finally determined for each of the named executive officers were appropriate and competitive with salaries paid for similar positions by companies in the proxy peer group referred to above and the Company's industries.
-The annual base salary rates of the named executive officers were increased effective January 2012 as follows: Mr. McNamara - 4.7%; Mr. Williams - 4.7%; Mr. O'Toole - 4.7%; and Mr. Tucker - 4.7%.
-Mr. Lee's base salary was increased 5.0% effective March 1, 2012.
+In August 2013, in connection with the overhaul of the Company's incentive compensation program, the Compensation Committee recommended base salary increases to Mr. McNamara, Mr. Williams and Mr. Tucker in respective percentages of 4.8%, 5.5% and 15.6%, respectively.
+Mr. Lee's base salary was increased 5.3% effective December 1, 2013.
+Mr. Williams and Tucker previously received base salary increases, effective March 1, 2013, in the respective percentage amounts of 2.5%, and 2.5%.